Kanban for Software Teams

 Visualize The Workflow

-For each state in the workflow (except the end states), create 2 sub-states: In Progress and Done.
-This step is important because it makes it possible to identify and react to emergent queues within the system.
-Effective visualization enables rapid diagnosis of flow-related problems.
+Split each state in the workflow (except the end states), into a Doing and Done state.
+The Done state acts as a buffer for completed work to wait until capacity is available in the next workflow state.
+This step is important because it makes it possible to identify and react to emergent queues or bottlenecks within the system.
+This makes idle work visible, and enables rapid diagnosis of flow-related problems.

 Step 2: Apply WIP limits to each step of the workflow.

 WIP-limited pull is the central flow-control mechanism in Kanban.
 WIP Limits are used to ensure that any processing step in a workflow is not being overwhelmed by consuming more work than it has the capacity to process.
-This prevents queues of work from building up between steps and keeps the cycle time for each step to a minimum.
-When WIP within each process step is minimized, end-to-end lead time is minimized.
+This prevents queues of work from building up between steps , keeps the cycle time for each step to a minimum, and improves overall flow efficiency – that is, ensures more time is spent actively processing a work item vs. waiting in the system.
+When WIP within each process step is minimized, end-to-end cycle time (and processing cost) is minimized.
 This relationship is enshrined in Little’s Law:

 Little's Law